softprops/lando/README.md

 > 💡 Consideration for concurency should be noted.
 Performance is typically affected and related to scalability.
 Two models for scalabilty are veritical and horizontal.
-Lamnda is expressly horizontal.
+AWS Lamda is expressly horizontal scaled.
 The platform handles concurrency by spawning more instances of your function for you.
 This results in some economical advantages in they way you only pay for what you use.
+Bear in mind you are billed at intervals of 100 milliseconds, so the usefulness optimizing for cost is lost once you're dipped below that point.

 Doug Tangren (softprops) 2018